teohxuen/website/content/report/final_report.md

 #### 2.3.3 Challenges with Tracking Battery Hull's Pressure and Temperature
 During assembly, the battery hull is pressurised.
 Monitoring changes in pressure and temperature can alert the team to potential leaks.
-Currently, this tracking is done manually and only when a leak is suspected. his reactive approach limits the availability of historical data.
-Manual tracking can lead to missing data or recording error, reducing the effectiveness of leak detection.
+Currently, this tracking is done manually and only when a leak is suspected.
+This reactive approach limits the availability of historical data.
+Manual tracking can lead to missing data or recording errors, reducing the effectiveness of leak detection.

 ![Manually Logging Battery's Hull and Temperature on the Battery Hull's Lid](manualtrack.png)
 ##### Figure 8: Manually Logging Battery's Hull and Temperature on the Battery Hull's Lid